Bug Bites in Bed

 Source: North Carolina Cooperative Extension

 The scabies mites spread through personal contact, such as shaking hands or by touching a dog with scabies.
 Most infestations only involve a few mites.
+The itch can spread all over the body.
+The mite can be spread from person to person through contact.
+Mites can also walk from one host to the other.

 The home should also be disinfected including the cleaning of all linen and clothes in hot water (particularly underwear requires frequent washing).